 Follow these best practices to prevent the likelihood of fraud at your association.

-Protect yourself with insurance.
-Make sure your association is protected against financial insurance with the right type and amount of fidelity insurance.
+- Protect yourself with insurance.
+Make sure your homeowner’s association is protected against financial insurance with the right type and amount of fidelity insurance.

 Above all, make sure that board members and homeowners have a full and complete accounting of all finances.
 Due diligence can mitigate a lot of issues before they occur.

-We hope you found this article helpful.
+We hope you found this article on homeowner association fraud helpful.
 If you any questions about insurance coverage or would like a free insurance review, please call us at 877-576-5200.